So, really, are hard seltzers bad for you?

-The alcohol in spiked seltzer comes from fermented cane sugars rather than grain, which makes it gluten-free, but that doesn’t mean it’s any better for your body than what you’d find in other alcoholic beverages.
+Speaking of sugar, the alcohol in hard seltzer, such as brands like White Claw and Truly's, comes from fermented cane sugars rather than grain, which makes it gluten-free, but that doesn't mean it's any better for your body than what you'd find in other alcoholic beverages.

 English says spiked seltzer isn't necessarily any healthier than other alcoholic drinks on the alcohol front: If you go overboard thinking drinking can after can is a-okay since it's not hard liquor or beer, you'd be wrong.
 It's still alcohol in that fizzy carbonated water, even if it doesn't taste or look like it.
 With that being said, it does have some draws over other alcoholic beverages.